The Lost Township of Northampton

 “Northampton had for many years, and has not yet entirely outgrown its reputation, of having a grade of morals scarcely up to that of the more fortunate surrounding townships.
 This was due principally to the influence of its distilleries, and the fact that, at and after the building of the canal, the river region was populated by rough characters.”[14]Perrin, History of Summit County, 505.

-Potato whiskey and other concoctions were plentiful in those days and the King family was clearly involved in the industry.
+Potato whiskey and other concoctions were plentiful in those days.
+Interestingly, the King family was clearly involved in the industry.
 By digging through original “tavern receipts” at the Portage County Historical Society, I found three King brothers who paid annual fees for county licenses to “keep a tavern.”[15]Original tavern receipts, 1810-1820, Portage County Historical Society, Ravenna, Ohio; scanned by author.
 Taverns in those days usually operated as inns and public meeting places as well as liquor establishments.

 • Joshua King = 1810, 1817, 1819